pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 $ go tool pprof -http 127.0.0.1:4001 heap.profile
 ```

-You can refer to Go's [diagnostics document](https://golang.org/doc/diagnostics) for how these information can be analyzed.
+To learn how the runtime information is analyzed, see Go's [diagnostics document](https://golang.org/doc/diagnostics).

 ### Profiling during benchmarking

-When you are proposing performance related features for TiDB, it is recommended to also include a benchmark result to proof the performance gain or your code won't introduce any performance regression.
+When you are proposing a performance-related feature for TiDB, it is recommended to also include a benchmark result as proof of the performance gain or your code won't introduce any performance regression.
 In this case, you need to write your own benchmark test like in `executor/benchmark.go`.

 For example, if you want to benchmark the window functions, because `BenchmarkWindow` are already in the benchmark tests, you can run the following commands to get the benchmark result.